Robust PBL For Teachers: An Updated Guide

 First, there are varying degrees of how effective any project-based learning experience will be due to a variety of factors including teacher and student experience with PBL, the nature of the project, and outside variables that are the reality of any school.
 The aim is to turn all the knobs to 11 but that’s not reality.
 With any PBL experience, it’s most likely there will be pieces you wish were more impactful.
 Effective teaching with PBL is not an easy skill to master and it takes practice and time for refinement.

-An important question then is how to do project-based learning that is strong and vigorous, well-constructed, that performs under a wide range of conditions.
+An important question then is how to do project-based learning that is strong and vigorous, well-constructed, and performs under a wide range of conditions.
 How do we design and deliver robust PBL in our classrooms?

 Pull, Not Push Teaching